jamilu2602/MATLAB-SegmentedDisparityMap/README.md

 ## License

-The available source codes here are under the MIT License (see the attached file `LICENSE` for more details).
+The available source codes here are under the MIT license, version 3.0 (see the attached file `LICENSE` for more details).
 Any questions can be submitted to my e-mail: carloswdecarvalho@outlook.com.